andfaulkner/pad-comments-sublime/README.md

 Pad-Comments
 ============

-TODO :: Edit README - it's out of date and still has some vestiges of the original codebase at the point it was first forked TODO :: Republish on the Sublime Package Control repository
+TODO :: Edit README - it's out of date and still has some vestiges of the original codebase at the point it was first forked.

+TODO :: Republish on the Sublime Package Control repository.

 Pad-Comments is a [Sublime Text](http://www.sublimetext.com/) plug-in to add a custom padded comment to a line.
 For example, if the command is run with the following text selected (and